Committed-Bodies/committedbodies-website/src/routes/blog/new-concept-in-fitness-transformation-pay-as-you-go.md

 Thank goodness we now have you covered with our new PAYG-fitness class bookings.

-Just visit the '[Pay-as-you-go](https://committedbodies.netlify.app/promotions/pay-as-you-go) page to see which of our exciting classes you would like to commit to.
-With a range of class disciplines from 'Abs and stretch' to 'Zumba dance we have something for everyone.
+Just visit the  Promotions - [Pay-as-you-go](https://committedbodies.netlify.app/promotions/pay-as-you-go) page to see which of our exciting classes you would like to commit to.
+With a range of class disciplines from 'Abs and stretch' to 'Zumba' dance fitness, we have something for everyone.
 Download a .pdf to keep the schedule handy.
 Send a booking email or contact us to purchase a ticket or a booklet of tickets to any or all of the studio group f﻿itness classes.